Nancy R. Heinen

-Nancy Regina Heinen of Portola Valley, California, is an American corporate lawyer, business executive, and philanthropist.
-Heinen is known for being the General Counsel, Senior Vice President, and Secretary for Apple Computer, Inc. (now Apple Inc.) between September 1997 and May 2006.
+Nancy Regina Heinen is an American lawyer, business executive and philanthropist.
+She is known for being the General Counsel, Senior Vice President, and Secretary of Apple Inc from September 1997 to May 2006.
 Heinen is currently a member of the board of VERB and the Silicon Valley Social Venture Fund.
 She also serves on the board of directors and advisory boards for several other companies and philanthropic organizations.

 Early life and education

 Heinen received a Bachelor of Arts in Psychology and English from the University of California, Berkeley, and a Juris Doctor from University of California, Berkeley School of Law in 1982.

-Legal career
+Career

-Early life and career
+Early career

-Heinen began her career as an associate in several San Francisco Bay Area law firms.
+Heinen began her career as an associate in several San Francisco Bay area law firms.
 She then worked in the legal department of Tandem Computers and was later hired by Steve Jobs as the general counsel at NeXT.
 From 1988 to 1993, Heinen was the Secretary of Hewlett Packard Enterprise.
 While at NeXT, Heinen helped to prepare the company for its initial public offering, and its eventual acquisition by Apple Computer Inc.